pantunes/xtcryptosignals/README.md

 ```

 ### Results
-This service is fast as it uses threading.\
+This service is fast as it uses threading.
-In my current system <small>(Macbook pro 2017)</small> it takes around 6 seconds
+In my current system *(Macbook pro 2017)* it takes around 6 seconds
 to collect data of 70 crypto-currencies symbols pairs from 7 exchanges and save
-it in 11 collections in MongoDB.\
+it in 11 collections in MongoDB.
-<small>(This performance figure depends on used hardware and Internet
+(This performance figure depends on used hardware and Internet
-connection / latency)</small>
+connection / latency)

 ## Disclaimer
 This project is work in progress and when it comes to trading use it at your